HarvardVets/huvo_gatsby/members/monkey-man.md

   has one combat deployment to Afghanistan and spent the majority of his service stationed in Ft.
 Benning, GA, serving in the 75th Ranger Regiment’s Regimental Special Troops Battalion (RSTB).
-Luke is engaged in building the veteran community at Harvard and is the president and co- founder of the Harvard Undergraduate Veterans Organization (HUVO).
+Luke is engaged in building the veteran community at Harvard and is the president and co-founder of the Harvard Undergraduate Veterans Organization (HUVO).
 They have found leadership and a tremendous support network in HVO and HVAO and will continue to work to promote veteran affairs for undergraduates for the rest of their time in